jeffskinnerbox/Windows-10-Vagrant-Box/README.md

 >NX (NoMachine NX / FreeNX), XDMCP (X Display Manager Control Protocol)
 >and SSH (Secure Shell / Open SSH).

-## Step 2: Create Packer Template for Windows 10 - DONE
+## Step 2: Create Packer Template for Windows 10
 The [Stefan Scherer][13] [packer-window GitHub repository][21]
 contains Packer templates that can be used to create a wide verity of Windows boxes for Vagrant.
 Stefan uses this repository to generate a